What Is a Hackathon? Key Insights

 Project development

 Once the teams are formed, the bulk of the hackathon is spent on project development.
 This involves coding, debugging, testing, and refining the project.
 The goal is to have a functioning prototype by the end of the hackathon.
+Hackathons are also crucial in fields like data science, where they enhance skills and foster collaboration in specialized technological areas.

 In a cybersecurity hackathon, the project might involve developing a new security tool, finding and exploiting vulnerabilities in a system, or creating a security awareness campaign.
 Regardless of the specific project, the focus is on collaboration, problem-solving, and learning.